China e-commerce competition intensifies as JD.com, Alibaba go niche

-HONG KONG/BEIJING (Reuters) - China’s JD.com Inc has ratcheted up competition with Alibaba Group Holding Ltd through a $1.55 billion deal with an online car sales portal, as the e-commerce giants gun for high-value markets like cars, tourism and homes.
+HONG KONG/BEIJING, Jan 12 (Reuters) - China’s JD.com Inc has ratcheted up competition with Alibaba Group Holding Ltd through a $1.55 billion deal with an online car sales portal, as the e-commerce giants gun for high-value markets like cars, tourism and homes.

 Following over a year of fervent investment activity in China’s tech sector, niche e-commerce markets are now in vogue as targets, analysts say.
 Taking stakes in specialists like Bitauto Holdings Ltd offers an avenue into big-ticket purchases which fall outside major e-commerce companies’ traditional focus of day-to-day goods.